soumyadip1997/qepsilon/README.md

 ### To do it from scratch:

 Run the scripts inside Train_Val_Test directory.

-      To create the Train and Validation set first run the create_possible_list.py and then run the create_train_val.py
+To create the Train and Validation set first run

+      python create_possible_list.py

+Then run

+      create_train_val.py

+To create the Test set first run

+      python process_CASP13_14.py

+Then run
+      python create_possible_list_CASP13.py
+      python create_possible_list_CASP14.py

-      To create the Test set first run the process_CASP13_14.py and then run create_possible_list_CASP13.py and create_possible_list_CASP14.py to create the test sets for CASP13 and 14 respectively.
+This will create the test sets for CASP13 and 14 respectively.

 ### Or